hugovk/randimgbot/README.md

 ```bash
 python randimgbot.py -y path/to/randimgbot.yaml -i path/to/dir/full/of/images/*.jpg -t "Random thing: {0} #randomthing {1}"
 ```

+- Add `--mastodon` to post to Mastodon.
+- Add `--twitter` to post to Twitter.

 Where `{0}` will be replaced with a name taken from the filename, and `{1}` is a hashtag from the name.
 Either or both can be omitted.